craftablescience/vtf-thumbnailer/README.md

 Adds previews for VTF files in your file explorer of choice on Windows and Linux.

+Supports PC VTF v7.0-7.6, all Xbox 360 VTFs, and the two PS3 VTF formats.

 ## Installing

 Please read [this file](https://github.com/craftablescience/vtf-thumbnailer/blob/main/INSTALL.md) for step-by-step installation instructions.